Heartbreak Hotel (The Simpsons): Viewing figures

+Critical response

 Tony Sokol of Den of Geek gave the episode 3 out of 5 points stating, "Public humiliation is the best humiliation.
 The Simpson family may have bad memories when it comes to their own public appearances, but they thrive on the repressed anguish that comes from being under the microscope.
 The premise was fresh in showing us how hotel living could be the answer to all life's problems.
 'Heartbreak Hotel' offers a diverse entry into the season, which is still underwhelming.

 Dennis Perkins of The A.V.
-Club gave the episode a B− stating, "‘Heartbreak Hotel’ does a fine job at supplying a motivation that—while new to us—is true to the characters.
+Club gave the episode a B− stating, "'Heartbreak Hotel' does a fine job at supplying a motivation that—while new to us—is true to the characters.
 Especially Marge, whose decades-long addiction to the reality competition travel show The Amazing Place is seen to be rooted in the long Homer-less hours as a football-and-Moe's widow.
 Marge explains that, while Homer has his pursuits, she has hers in the form of an encyclopedic knowledge of every hashtagged event, stunt, and twist her favorite show can throw at its grasping contestants."